 What should a creative brief include?

 A creative brief should include a strategic objective statement at the top.
 Match up the desired consumer response to the objective.
 Then, define the target market.
 Add flavor with consumer insights.
-In terms of message, include the main benefit and up to two main reasons to believe.
+In terms of the message, include the main benefit and up to two main reasons for believing.
 We go through the good and bad of a creative brief, line by line, with examples.
 It also serves as a Marketing Brief.

-What is the most important part of a creative brief?
+What are the most important parts of a creative brief?

-The most important part of a creative brief is the objective and main message.
-In learning how to write a creative brief, focus on what are you trying to do and, what are you trying to say.
+The most important parts of a creative brief are the target, objective, and main message.
+When learning how to write a creative brief, focus on who you are talking to, what you are trying to do, and what you are trying to say.
+Once you have those decisions, writing the rest of the Creative Brief is easier.

 Who writes the creative brief?